Economic history of the United States: Population growth

 Although there was relatively little immigration from Europe, the rapid expansion of settlements to the West, and the Louisiana Purchase of 1803, opened up vast frontier lands.
 The high birth rate, and the availability of cheap land caused the rapid expansion of population.
 The average age was under 20, with children everywhere.
 The population grew from 5.3 million people in 1800, living on 865,000 square miles of land to 9.6 million in 1820 on 1,749,000 square miles.
 By 1840, the population had reached 17,069,000 on the same land.

 New Orleans and St. Louis joined the United States and grew rapidly; entirely new cities were begun at Pittsburgh, Marietta, Cincinnati, Louisville, Lexington, Nashville and points west.
 The coming of the steamboat after 1810 made upstream traffic economical on major rivers, especially the Hudson, Ohio, Mississippi, Illinois, Missouri, Tennessee, and Cumberland rivers.
 Historian Richard Wade has emphasized the importance of the new cities in the Westward expansion in settlement of the farmlands.
 They were the transportation centers, and nodes for migration and financing of the westward expansion.
 The newly opened regions had few roads, but a very good river system in which everything flowed downstream to New Orleans.
 With the coming of the steamboat after 1815, it became possible to move merchandise imported from the Northeast and from Europe upstream to new settlements.
 The opening of the Erie Canal made Buffalo the jumping off point for the lake transportation system that made major trading centers in Cleveland, Detroit, and especially Chicago.

 Labor shortage

 The U.S. economy of the early 19th century was characterized by labor shortages.
 It was attributed to the cheapness of land and the high returns on agriculture.
 All types of labor were in high demand, especially unskilled labor and experienced factory workers.
 Wages in the U.S. were typically between 30 and 50 percent higher than in Britain.
 Women factory workers were especially scarce.
-The elasticity of labor was low in part because of lack of transportation and low population density.
+The elasticity of labor was low due in part to a lack of transportation and low population density.
 The relative labor scarcity and high price was an incentive for capital investment, particularly in machinery.